Banjar people: Relations with Dayaks

-The relationship between the Banjar people and the neighboring Dayaks have always been good.
-Some Dayaks who had converted to Islam have also assimilated into the Banjar culture and call themselves Banjar.
-The Dayaks also think of the Banjars as their brothers and sisters.
-This is further strengthened by the fact there are many inter-marriages between the Banjars and the Dayaks, even among the members of the royalty.
-For example, Biang Lawai, a wife of a Banjar king, was of Dayak Ngaju ethnicity.
-This means that the Banjarese kings and queens have Dayak lineage in their blood.
+The relationship between the Banjar people and the indigenous Dayaks are closely related.
+Some Dayaks who had converted to Islam or migrated to coastal areas without converting their religion have also assimilated into the Banjar culture and call themselves Banjar.
+Both the Banjars and the Dayaks also think of themselves as brothers and sisters, despite the fact that the Dayaks are majority Christians while the Banjars are mostly Muslims.
+This is further strengthened by the fact there are many intermarriages between the Banjars and the Dayaks, even among the members of the royalty.
+For example, Biang Lawai, a wife of a Banjar king, was of Ngaju Dayak ethnicity, which subsequently resulted in some Banjarese kings and queens having Dayak lineage in their blood.

-According to Meratus Dayak legends, Banjarese and Meratus are descendants of related brothers of Datung Ayuh or Sandayuhan who was the ancestor of Meratus Dayak, while Bambang Basiwara or Intingan who was the ancestors of Bajarese.
-In the legends, Sandayuhan is strong and good at fighting, while Intingan has weaker physique but greater intelligence.
-This relationship grew strong when both ethnicities faced colonization by the Dutch in the 18th century.
-Some of the warriors involved in Banjar War are of Dayak ethnicity or have Dayak lineage in their blood.
+Based on the Meratus Dayak legends, Meratus and Banjarese are descendants of related brothers of Datung Ayuh or Sandayuhan, who was the ancestor of the Meratus Dayak, and Bambang Basiwara or Intingan, who was the ancestor of the Banjarese.
+In the legends, Sandayuhan is strong and good at fighting, while Intingan has a weaker physique but greater intelligence.
+Through the close relationship, this also reflects the recognition of Banjar authority among the Meratus Dayaks.
+This relationship grew strong when both ethnicities were affected by some policies throughout the colonisation by the Dutch in the 18th century.
+Some of the warriors involved in the Banjar War are of Dayak ethnicity or have Dayak lineage in their blood, with many of the Dayaks who adhere to animism of Kaharingan siding with the Banjarese, although other Christian Dayaks also sided with the Dutch.